Nine killed in India as passengers trapped in burning train

 Some people took to Twitter to vent their anger about the accidents.

-“For a frequent train traveler like me, this is frightening stuff,” Mumbai-based Dilip D‘Souza tweeted.

-Reporting by Krishna N Das; Editing by Frank Jack Daniel and Robert Birsel
+“For a frequent train traveller like me, this is frightening stuff,” Mumbai-based Dilip D‘Souza tweeted.
+(Reporting by Krishna N Das; Editing by Frank Jack Daniel and Robert Birsel)